MIPS architecture: History

 The first version of the MIPS architecture was designed by MIPS Computer Systems for its R2000 microprocessor, the first MIPS implementation.
 Both MIPS and the R2000 were introduced together in 1985.
 When MIPS II was introduced, MIPS was renamed MIPS I to distinguish it from the new version.

 MIPS Computer Systems' R6000 microprocessor (1989) was the first MIPS II implementation.
 Designed for servers, the R6000 was fabricated and sold by Bipolar Integrated Technology, but was a commercial failure.
 During the mid-1990s, many new 32-bit MIPS processors for embedded systems were MIPS II implementations because the introduction of the 64-bit MIPS III architecture in 1991 left MIPS II as the newest 32-bit MIPS architecture until MIPS32 was introduced in 1999.

 MIPS Computer Systems' R4000 microprocessor (1991) was the first MIPS III implementation.
 It was designed for use in personal, workstation, and server computers.
 MIPS Computer Systems aggressively promoted the MIPS architecture and R4000, establishing the Advanced Computing Environment (ACE) consortium to advance its Advanced RISC Computing (ARC) standard, which aimed to establish MIPS as the dominant personal computing platform.
 ARC found little success in personal computers, but the R4000 (and the R4400 derivative) were widely used in workstation and server computers, especially by its largest user, Silicon Graphics.
 Other uses of the R4000 included high-end embedded systems and supercomputers.
 MIPS III was eventually implemented by a number of embedded microprocessors.
-Quantum Effect Design's R4600 (1993) and its derivatives was widely used in high-end embedded systems and low-end workstations and servers.
+Quantum Effect Design's R4600 (1993) and its derivatives were widely used in high-end embedded systems and low-end workstations and servers.
 MIPS Technologies' R4200 (1994), was designed for embedded systems, laptop, and personal computers.
 A derivative, the R4300i, fabricated by NEC Electronics, was used in the Nintendo 64 game console.
 The Nintendo 64, along with the PlayStation, were among the highest volume users of MIPS architecture processors in the mid-1990s.

 The first MIPS IV implementation was the MIPS Technologies R8000 microprocessor chipset (1994).
 The design of the R8000 began at Silicon Graphics, Inc. and it was only used in high-end workstations and servers for scientific and technical applications where high performance on large floating-point workloads was important.
 Later implementations were the MIPS Technologies R10000 (1996) and the Quantum Effect Devices R5000 (1996) and RM7000 (1998).
 The R10000, fabricated and sold by NEC Electronics and Toshiba, and its derivatives were used by NEC, Pyramid Technology, Silicon Graphics, and Tandem Computers (among others) in workstations, servers, and supercomputers.
 The R5000 and R7000 found use in high-end embedded systems, personal computers, and low-end workstations and servers.
 A derivative of the R5000 from Toshiba, the R5900, was used in Sony Computer Entertainment's Emotion Engine, which powered its PlayStation 2 game console.